jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ```
 The response is the same as if we had issued a `GET` request to the remote BIG-IP's `/mgmt/shared/identified-devices/config/device-info` iControl REST endpoint, but we are no longer concerned with TMOS credentials or TMOS roles.
 The request, issued through the trust, runs as an Administrator role on the remote BIG-IP.

+**WE HAVE ESTABLISHED A TRUSTED CONTAINER WITHOUT HAVING TENANTS KNOW TMOS CREDENTIALS**

 ### Exercise #7 - Removing a Trust Between the API Services Gateway and a Remote BIG-IP

 While the creation of the trust was an automated process which was initiated by the addition of a BIG-IP to a device group, the removal of trust must be done manually.

 The process to remove the trust has four steps:

-1. Query the device group for device `machineIds`
+1. Query the device group for device `machineIds` for both the API Services Gateway and our remote BIG-IP
 2. Using the TrustedProxy extension, query the `certificateId` for the API Services Gateway on the remote BIG-IP
-3. Using the TrustedProxy remove the API Services Gateway certificate from your remote BIG-IP
+3. Using the TrustedProxy extension, remove the API Services Gateway certificate from your remote BIG-IP
 4. Remove the remote BIG-IP from the API Services Gateway device group
 5. Query the remote BIG-IP `certificateId` from the API Services Gateway
 6. Remove the remote BIG-IP's certificate on the API Services Gateway

 **Step 1.
-Query the device group for device `machineIds`**
+Query the device group for device `machineIds` for both the API Services Gateway and our remote BIG-IP**

 **Use curl in the F5 Container Demonstration Device SSH session**